 Scooter Hire – 9 Tips for Getting around Chiang Mai like a local.

 Getting around Chiang Mai is very easy once you know about the Red Trucks in Chiang Mai.
 And of course you can get outside of town cheaply if you’ve read our previous post about using fixed route Songthaews.
 But what if you want a chance to see Chiang Mai through the eyes of the local?
 Taking the road less travelled(by tourists with a copy of Trip Advisor clutched in there hand).
-Want to see the other temple, waterfalls, and hill tribe villages on Doi Suthep?
+Want to see the other temples, waterfalls, and hill tribe villages on Doi Suthep?
 The absolute cheapest and easiest way is by scooter!

 9 tips for getting around on a scooter

 1. Do you know how to ride a two wheeled vehicle?
 If not, Thailand is not the place to learn.
 Use a Red Truck!

 Does the place look on the up and up?